 |Page tools: Print Page Print All RSS Search this Product|

-11 This section discusses frame, statistical units, coverage issues and improvements to coverage.
+8 This section discusses frame, statistical units, coverage issues and improvements to coverage.

-13 The ABS uses an economic statistics units model on the ABSBR to describe the characteristics of businesses and the structural relationships between related businesses.
+10 The ABS uses an economic statistics units model on the ABSBR to describe the characteristics of businesses and the structural relationships between related businesses.
 Within large and diverse business groups, the units model is used to define reporting units that can provide data to the ABS at suitable levels of detail.

-21 The ABS attempts to obtain data for those businesses selected for direct collection and which ceased operation during the year, but it is not possible to obtain data for all such businesses.
+18 The ABS attempts to obtain data for those businesses selected for direct collection and which ceased operation during the year, but it is not possible to obtain data for all such businesses.

 Improvements to coverage

-28 In order to minimise the load placed on providers, the strategy for this survey was to use, as much as possible, information sourced from the ATO, thus reducing the size of the direct collect sample needed to maintain the range and quality of information available to users of statistical data.
-The frame (from which the direct collect sample was selected) was stratified using information held on the ABSBR.
+23 The frame (from which the direct collect sample was selected) was stratified using information held on the ABSBR.
 Businesses eligible for selection in the direct collect sample were then selected from the frame using stratified random sampling techniques.

 Effects of rounding

 27 Where figures have been rounded, discrepancies may occur between totals and the sums of the component items.
 Proportions, ratios and other calculated figures shown in this release have been calculated using unrounded estimates and may be different from, but more accurate than, calculations based on the rounded estimates.